-That said, state law only requires riders who are under the age of 21 to wear a helmet compliant with U.S. Department of Transportation (DOT) while operating a motorcycle.
+With that being said, state law only requires riders who are under the age of 21 to wear a helmet while operating a motorcycle.
+This state law is compliant with U.S. Department of Transportation (DOT).
 Riders over the age of 21 may operate or ride motorcycles without helmets as long as they're covered under an insurance policy that offers at least $10,000 in injury benefit protection.

 License Requirements for Florida Motorcyclists

 Proper training and licensing is essential in the prevention of Florida motorcycle accidents.
-Florida has strict licensing and road skills assessment requirements for any person wishing to operate a two- or three-wheeled motorcycle with an engine size greater than 50cc.
-Motorcycle operators may be legally licensed in one of two ways: by achieving and maintaining a motorcycle endorsement on their driver’s licenses, or by holding a Motorcycle Only license.
+Florida has strict licensing and road skills assessment requirements for any person wishing to operate a two or three wheeled motorcycle with an engine size greater than 50cc.
+Motorcycle operators may be obtain a license by achieving and maintaining a motorcycle endorsement on their driver’s licenses or by holding a Motorcycle Only license.

 In general, motorcyclists need to compete the following to be legally licensed in Florida:

 - Motorcycle Only license.
-By state law, no person under 16 can legally operate or be licensed to operate a motorcycle, moped, motorized scooter, motorized bicycle, or other two or three-wheel motor vehicle on Florida street or highways.
-In addition, anyone who is at least 16 but under 18 will have to hold a Learner’s License for at least one year with no traffic convictions before applying for motorcycle licensing.
+By state law, no person under 16 can legally operate or obtain a license to operate a motorcycle, moped, motorized scooter, motorized bicycle, or any other two or three wheel motor vehicle on Florida street or highways.
+In addition, anyone who is at least 16 but under 18, will have to hold a Learner’s License for at least one year, with no traffic convictions, before applying for motorcycle licensing.
 If you are over 16, you must pass the same road knowledge test that is necessary for a regular Class E driver license, and you must complete the BRC with an authorized sponsor.
 When the BRC is successfully completed, you must report the completion of the course and show your state-issued ID to a driver’s license office.
 You will need to pay any required vehicle or endorsement fees before your Motorcycle Only license can be issued, and the license will be restricted to operating motorcycles.

 - Motorcycle endorsement on a driver’s license issued by another state.
 If your driver’s license was issued by a state other than Florida and is endorsed for motorcycle operation, Florida will recognize the endorsement automatically.
-The only exception is for holders of Alabama licenses with motorcycle endorsements, who must provide proof of completion of a Motorcycle Safety Foundation BRC, or perform a BRC before the motorcycle endorsement is considered legally valid.
+The only exception is for holders of Alabama licenses with motorcycle endorsements, who must provide proof of completion of a Motorcycle Safety Foundation BRC, or complete the BRC, before the motorcycle endorsement is considered valid.